AdaCore/training_material/courses/gnatsas/sas_020_overview.rst

   + https://fbinfer.com/
   + Specialized to Ada by AdaCore
   + Fast analysis with low false positive rate
-  + Especially good in detecting problems occurring on certain program paths, such as null-pointer dereferences or memory leaks
+  + Especially good in detecting problems occurring for certain execution paths, such as null-pointer dereferences or memory leaks

 + GNAT Warnings